 Growing these skills encourages managers to take a bigger responsibility for their actions.
 They will never take the risk of hiding some data and hindering the client from seeing the whole picture.
 They would rather share the risk register and suggest precautions to take in case vulnerabilities are found.

 This proactive approach also contributes to better communication.
 If you ask a question about what button to make blue or pink, you may get a client reply like “it sounds good.”
 Instead, what you need to do is offer one clear solution and give the reasons why it works better.

-Another big challenge is to maintain a smooth user experience.
-Everything we do is intended for people; it makes sense to double check if colors, buttons, menus, navigation, and whatnot are built in line with UI and UX guidelines.
-User experience should never be put aside in engineering project management.
+Another big challenge is to maintain smooth user experience.
+Everything we do is intended for people; it makes sense to double-check if colors, buttons, menus, navigation, and whatnot are built in line with UI and UX guidelines.
+The user experience should never be put aside in engineering project management.
 A user hardly notices the huge work done on the back-end side, while the front-end is visible and always evaluated first.

 As a Project Manager, I stick to one simple rule: keep everything noted.
 You may think it too meticulous, but it becomes a matter of habit.
 Whatever transformations occur to software development projects, it allows working in sync and getting up-to-date information.

 As for project requirements, I prefer following the standards prescribed by PMI® PMBoK and keeping a requirements management plan with guidelines on how to collect, structure and store data.
 This favors clarity and traceability.
 When all changes are fixed and Jira tasks are updated in a timely manner, coding and testing are way easier.